History of the Labour Party (Ireland): Leadership of Alan Kelly and Ivana Bacik, 2020-now

-In November 2024, the Fine Gael Taoiseach Simon Harris called a snap general election and the Labour Party almost doubled their seats from 6 to 11 but only got 4.7% of the first preference votes.
+In the 2024 general election, the Labour Party almost doubled their seats from 6 to 11 but only got 4.7% of the first preference votes.
 In the aftermath of the election, the party leader Ivana Bacik declared that the party would not merely prop up the larger parties in a coalition and her priority would be to form a “progressive, left-of-centre bloc with like-minded parties".
 The next day the Labour and social democrats parties held a meeting in Leinster house to discuss a potential left wing bloc in the next 34th Dáil.
-The acting leader of the Social Democrats Cian O’Callaghan decided to reject the offer because he wanted his party to be “running on our own two feet”.
+The acting leader of the Social Democrats Cian O'Callaghan decided to reject the offer because he wanted his party to be "running on our own two feet".
+Labour declined to enter government with Fianna Fáil and Fine Gael and remained in opposition.

+In the 34th Dáil, Labour has been noted as closer to Sinn Féin and other left-wing parties, drawing both praise and criticism.
+In November 2025, Bacik's address to the Party's annual conference was called a "major step-change" by Irish Times analyst Harry McGee.
+In it, Bacik affirmed the Party's identity as "Connollyite Republican" and called for Irish unity and a new form of republic.

+In the 2025 presidential election, Labour supported Catherine Connolly, an ex-Labour Independent TD who went on to win the election on the nomination of Social Democrats, People Before Profit, Labour, the Green Party, and Sinn Féin.
+Alan Kelly, a former party leader, spoke out against the decision.
+Connolly's success on a united left ticket, and the absence of a left-wing party in government, provoked discussion about more left-wing cooperation in the future and a left-wing government, which Bacik has long sought.

 Historical archives

 The Labour Party donated its archives to the National Library of Ireland in 2012, and is catalogued under call number: MS 49,494.